 The Board of Education (BOE) Summer Program for Minority Graduate Students is an orientation program in Summer B designed to prepare eligible under-represented minority students (newly admitted into a graduate level program for the fall who have not previously attended the University of Florida) for graduate education.
 The stipend is approximately $1,500 with payment of 4 hours of tuition (excluding fees).
 Participants must enroll as full-time graduate students for the following academic year and are eligible for other minority fellowships.
 The program is limited to minority students who are U.S. citizens or permanent residents.
 All eligible admitted students are invited to participate.

-The College of Medicine Office of Minority Affairs (OMA) assists in the recruitment and retention of students whose ethnic/racial groups are underrepresented in medicine (URM).
-We strive to educate prospective URM students on their opportunities and spark their interest in medical school, the IDP, and the PA program.
+The College of Medicine Office of Diversity & Health Equity assists in the recruitment and retention of students whose ethnic/racial groups are underrepresented in medicine (URM).
+We strive to educate prospective URM students on their opportunities and spark their interest in medical school, the BMS, and the PA program.